capstone-project-c624-ps014/next-event-aja/README.md

   * [License](#license)

 ## Configuration and Setup
-In order to run this project locally, simply fork and clone the repository or download as zip and unzip on your machine.
+In order to run this project locally, simply fork and clone the repository main or download main as zip and unzip on your machine.

 - Open the project in your prefered code editor.
 - Go to terminal -> New terminal (If you are using VS code)

-In the first terminal
+In the terminal

 ```
-$ cd Afiliya-Backend
+$ cd next-event-aja
-$ yarn install
+$ npm install
-$ yarn run dev
+$ npm run dev
 ```

 In the second terminal

-- Create your MySQL database, which you will use as your database
+- Create your supabase database, which you will use as your database
 - Supply the following credentials

 ```